 British annual inflation surged to a fresh 40-year high in June on rising motor fuel and food prices, official data showed Wednesday, adding to a cost-of-living crisis.

-The rate edged higher to 9.1 percent in May from 9.0 percent in April, remaining at the highest level since 1982, the Office for National Statistics (ONS) said in a statement.
+The Consumer Prices Index (CPI) jumped to 9.4 percent last month from 9.1 percent in May, the Office for National Statistics said in a statement.

 The Bank of England has raised its key interest rate five times since December, with hikes of a maximum of a quarter of a percentage point so far.

 However, on Tuesday BoE governor Andrew Bailey had said that "a 50-basis-point increase will be among the choices on the table when we next meet".